runnerty/runnerty/docs/process.md

 Runnerty also provides a notification system for your workflows.
 With the notifications property you can have access to the different states of the process: `"on_start", "on_fail", "on_retry", "on_end" and "on_queue""` and use them to send notifications.

-For this task, Runnerty uses **notificators**, know more about them [here](notificators.md).
+For this task, Runnerty uses **notifiers**, know more about them [here](notifiers.md).

 This is an example of usage of notifications in a process.
-In this case, we are using the Telegram notificator to notify the different states of the process to a Telegram chat:
+In this case, we are using the Telegram notifier to notify the different states of the process to a Telegram chat:

 ```json
 {